Cannabis in New Zealand: Reform

 The Aotearoa Legalise Cannabis Party has stood candidates since the 1996 general election.
 They won 1.66% of the party vote in that election, the largest proportion in its history.
-The party has never won an electorate seat, without which they must receive at least 5% of the party vote to be represented in parliament.
+The party has never won an electorate seat, or received the minimum of 5% of the party vote to have members from the party list in parliament.

 In 2006, Green Party MP Metiria Turei's Misuse of Drugs (Medicinal Cannabis) Amendment Bill was drawn from the member's ballot.
 The purpose of the bill was to amend the Misuse of Drugs Act so that cannabis could be used for medicinal purposes, and to permit the cultivation and possession of a small amount of cannabis by registered medical users or a designated agent.
 The bill received a conscience vote at its first reading in July 2009, and was defeated 84–34.
 All MPs in the ruling National Party voted against the bill, as did the sole members from United Future and Jim Anderton's Progressive Party; while all members from the Green Party and ACT voted in favour of the bill (other than ACT MP Roger Douglas, who did not vote).
 The vote was split from MPs in the opposition Labour Party and the Māori Party.

 In March 2016, New Zealand's Associate Health Minister Peter Dunne has said that he would support policy change regarding medical marijuana if it is proven to be effective in treating illnesses.
 This, along with the seasonal shortage of cannabis that has been intensified by multiple police raids on cannabis crops, has put New Zealand's cannabis policies in the political spotlight locally.
 There have been talks of policy change among government officials, and multiple MPs do support policy change, but as of yet there have been no actual plans made to change New Zealand's laws around cannabis.
 NORML New Zealand is currently the predominant organisation pushing for a change, but support from a large proportion of the public exists.
 A poll carried out by the research company UMR surveyed 1750 New Zealanders, and the results concluded that 71% of the people surveyed supported the idea of a medicinal marijuana regime in New Zealand.

 In December 2016, the Green Party said that if it formed a government in the 2017 election it will legalise cannabis.
 'Under its proposal, people would be able to legally grow and possess marijuana for personal use'.
 The party would also 'urgently amend the law so sick people using medicinal marijuana were not penalised'.
 In the formation of the Sixth Labour Government in 2017, the Greens leveraged a cannabis referendum, to be held before or alongside the 2020 general election.

 In December 2019, Misuse of Drugs (Medicinal Cannabis) Regulations 2019 were made having a commencement date of 1 April 2020.